-Most international students in F-1 status know that they cannot work off campus without advance authorization, and that federal regulations greatly limit the kinds of off campus employment that can be authorized.
-Students in J-1 status must have all employment authorized in advance, whether it is on campus or off campus.
+International students in F-1 status cannot work off campus without advance authorization and federal regulations greatly limit the kinds of off campus employment that can be authorized.
+Students in J-1 status must have all employment authorized in advance, whether it is on or off campus.

 For F-1 students, the authorization may be printed on page 3 of the I-20 (Curricular Practical Training) or it may be on a U.S. Department of Homeland Security-issued Employment Authorization Card (Optional Practical Training, Off Campus Employment Due to Economic Hardship).
 For J-1 students, the employment authorization will be in the form of a letter, issued by the student’s J-1 program sponsor, or, if academic training, as a letter and on the DS-2019.

-In fact, the purpose of a Social Security Card is for presentation to a U.S. employer so that the employer can fulfill U.S. government requirements for reporting taxes on wages, and other taxable income earned in the United States.
+A Social Security Card is for presentation to a U.S. employer so the employer can fulfill U.S. government requirements for reporting taxes on wages and other taxable income earned in the United States.
 The Social Security Card is also used as an identity document to obtain other benefits not related to employment, such as certain kinds of health insurance or a driver’s license.
-But, the Social Security Card does not give someone in F-1 or J-1 status the ability to work.
+The Social Security Card does not give someone in F-1 or J-1 status the ability to work.